ChristopheBonnefoi/Manual_Archipelago_Mario_Kart_8/README.md

 # Archipelago Manual for Mario Kart 8 Deluxe

 ## Welcome!
 Welcome to my Archipelago manual for Mario Kart 8 Deluxe on the Switch.
-This Archipelago setup is inspired by those created by rampantepsilon and jokerfactor.
+This Archipelago setup is inspired by those created by RampantEpsilon and JokerFactor.
 My goal is to create a comprehensive Archipelago with fun and challenging checks.

 ## Project Status
 The project is currently in beta, and I plan to add many more features, as outlined in the **Future Features** section.